-A high-level summary of our position at the end of 2020 is as follows:
+A high-level summary of our position at the end of 2021 is as follows:

-- the strategy and business model are appropriate - the implementation of PRISM has been slowed by the pandemic - overall, the resourcing is right across the Society - PRISM will begin administering business from early 2021 - solvency is being actively managed - pricing appears sound, although we will be reviewing the sickness assumptions - sickness must be continually monitored - the Sales team is effective - the investment policy is fit for purpose - controls are in place, working and improving - the risk management system is effective - governance is sound and the Board is effective - management is strong and able, and - there is an appropriate focus on people learning and development.
+- the strategy and business model are appropriate

+- PRISM has been implemented

+- a new product suite, My Sick Pay, was launched in early 2022

+- overall, the resourcing is right across the Society

+- solvency is being actively managed

+- pricing is sound

+- sickness must be continually monitored

+- the Sales team is effective in challenging times

+- the investment policy is fit for purpose

+- bonuses have been increased

+- controls are in place, working and improving

+- the risk management system is effective

+- governance is sound and the Board is effective

+- management is strong and able, and - there is an appropriate focus on Colleague learning and development.

 Sales were lower than expected.
-There are robust plans for sales in 2021 which are, to an extent, lockdown-dependent.
+There are robust plans for sales in 2022 which depend on the progress of the pandemic and the market reaction to our new products.

 We have the right level of Executive and senior management in place for the strategy at the current time.
-In particular, we created an in-house actuarial team, including the recruitment of a Chief Actuary who is part of the Executive team.